 - The benefits of vertical farming

-Read on to find out more about this solid method of sustainability, and where gelponics fit into it.
+Read on to learn more about this solid sustainability method and where GelPonics fits into it.

 What is vertical farming?

 The Cambridge Dictionary defines vertical farming as: “the activity of growing crops in many layers, one above the other, inside a building or under the ground, often in a specially controlled environment.”

 Agricultural crops are grown indoors under artificial conditions, where artificial lighting and temperature control can be fine-tuned for the best results possible.
 This differs from traditional farming, which is usually horizontal and where the results are entirely dependent on Mother Nature.

 Vertical farming offers great benefits to the consumer as it vastly increases food accessibility, thanks to the fact that these farms can be located anywhere, offering more people the opportunity to grow their crops.
 Therefore, production not only moves closer to the consumer, but vertical farmers are also able to produce consistent crop volumes and value all year round.

 Vertical farms use soil-free growing techniques, such as hydroponics, aquaponics and aeroponics.
 Crops are stacked in specially designed beds and trays to use artificial lighting and climate control best to get the desired results.

 The two most commonly used types of growth substrates in vertical farming at the moment are peat and stone wool.
 However, peat is due to be banned by 2030, and Stone Wall has a very high carbon footprint.
 This is why we developed the GelPonic formulation – our unique solution based on an eco-friendly, biodegradable and sustainable gel.
 Our gel contains a graphene-based sensor that allows the release of nutrients for the optimal growth of plants.

 We firmly believe that vertical farming with gelponic growth substrate has a huge role to play in the future of global food production, thanks to the following:

 - Vertical farming uses 95% less water than outdoor farms